Skip to main content

 Result

-Our findings will provide an empirical understanding of the nature and effects over time of unhealthy relationships in diverse contexts.
+Our findings will provide an empirical understanding of the nature and effects over time of unhealthy relationships.

 PAIR data will be a valuable resource for policymakers, service providers, the justice system, and other researchers to support healthier relationships among American youth.